-1. Apply cuticle oil daily.
+Apply cuticle oil daily.

 Add a cuticle oil to your daily routine: Many options include fatty acids and vitamins that nourish the nails and fill in any micro-cracks in the skin.

 While using the dropper daily is enough to keep nails healthy, chief educator of Paintbox Evelyn Lim says you can use a cuticle oil up to three times a day if your tips are feeling especially dehydrated (from, say, over-sanitizing).
 "Apply cuticle oil at breakfast, lunch, and dinner.
 Why not?"

-2. Take a collagen or biotin supplement.
+Take a collagen or biotin supplement.

 "Pay attention to your diet," explains Amy Lin, the founder of sundays—a nail care brand focused on wellness.
 "Your nails are made of proteins and naturally need a lot of vitamins."

 Push your cuticles back.

 "When [the cuticle] becomes thick and overgrows onto the nail, it's tough to push back.
 You don't want to ever get to that point," she says.
 "When that happens, your cuticles are prone to cracking and infection."
-Ouch.

 You don't have to get too meticulous about it; a great tip is to gently push them back every couple of days after stepping out of the shower, as the nails will be softened from the spray.

-4. Commit to monthly maintenance.
+Commit to monthly maintenance.

 Your nails can tell you a lot about your overall health, so use that time to make regular check-ins as well.
 "When you take your nail polish off, check your nail color and the strength of your nail plate before you go ahead and apply polish or treat your nails," says Lin.

 If a bare nail is more your thing, Lim still recommends proper nail hygiene—that is, keeping them clipped, cleaned, and filed.
 "Take your fingernail and raise the free edges to see if there are any snags, and you can smooth them out.
 That's a great way to maintain your nails," she says.

 Invest in clean polish products.

 Of course, make sure the polishes you use (that includes base coats, colors, and top coats) contain nourishing, conditioning ingredients rather than harmful chemicals like formaldehyde, camphor, and toluene.

 Instead, try to find options that contain moisturizing ingredients for the natural nail, like a soy-based remover—these can effectively dissolve polish while simultaneously strengthening the nail, and they're typically pumped with other vitamins and hydrating ingredients.

-6. Stick to a natural nail.
+Stick to a natural nail.

 Choose a file with a high grit number.

 Did you know every nail file has an accompanying grit number?
 It's typically a tiny number stamped either on the packaging or on the file itself, and it conveys how coarse the board will be against your nails.
 The higher the grit number, the softer the file.

 No need to go scratching up the nail plate, here.
 If you can't find a specific grit number on your file, Lim says you can just take your finger and run it across the board: "You shouldn't feel much friction."

-8. Use a nail strengthener.
+Use a nail strengthener.

 A nail strengthener on hand can work wonders—just make sure you're choosing one that doesn't have formaldehyde (which is what traditional nail strengtheners are made of, as it makes polish dry stiff).

-9. Protect your nails from chemical and UV exposure.
+Protect your nails from chemical and UV exposure.

 To protect your tips, experts recommend a UV filter polish that's able to absorb the rays (you can also paint on an opaque shade to physically block the sun).